aigjermo/multicast-presentation/src/a-problems.md

 ## Manageability

-Lack of central management and formal procedures has resulted in many cases of sub-optimal routing:

-> * Many tunnels routed over the same links.
+Lack of central management and formal procedures resulted in many cases of sub-optimal routing, such as a high number of tunnels routed over the same link.
-> * Routing problems spreading across the topology due to lack of border protection.

-# Inter-domain routing

-# IP vs Overlay vs Application layer
+. . .

+There was no protocol to manage information across domain boundaries, causing routing problems to spread throughout the topology.